defuse-protocol/rust-near-indexer/README.md

 ORDER BY (defuse_asset_id, price_updated_at);

-CREATE MATERIALIZED VIEW defuse_indexer.mv_defuse_assets REFRESH EVERY 1 DAY APPEND TO defuse_indexer.defuse_assets AS (
+CREATE MATERIALIZED VIEW mv_defuse_assets
+REFRESH EVERY 1 DAY APPEND TO defuse_assets AS (
     WITH json_rows AS (
         SELECT
         arrayJoin(items) item